 Residency for performing artists at BUDA and performance opportunity at NEXT

-Mophradat has partnered again with Kunstencentrum BUDA in Belgium, to offer this time two opportunities to performing artists from the Arab world.
+Mophradat has partnered again with Kunstencentrum BUDA in Belgium to offer two opportunities to performing artists from the Arab world.

-Mophradat will support the selected applicant (working with maximum two collaborators) will their travel, visa costs, and perdiem.
+Mophradat will support the selected applicant (working with maximum two collaborators, i.e. up to three individuals in total) and will cover their travel, visa costs, and per diem.
 BUDA will cover accommodation and meals.

-The selected applicant (working with maximum three collaborators) will have their travel and visa costs, per diem, and honoraria covered, in addition to receiving a contribution to their project’s production costs, and a presentation fee for the performance at NEXT Festival.
+The selected applicant (working with maximum three collaborators, i.e. up to four individuals in total) will have their travel and visa costs, per diem, and honoraria covered, in addition to receiving a contribution to their project’s production costs, and a presentation fee for the performance at NEXT Festival.

 Kunstencentrum BUDA in Kortrijk is a platform for contemporary art festivals, an art house cinema, and one of the largest workspaces for performing arts in Belgium.
 Founded in 2006, BUDA constructs an artistic context in which the artist’s desire to create and learn is central.
 It offers time and space, customized support (logistic, technical, feedback), a network of artistic and professional contacts, and the possibility of an informal presentation for a test audience.
 BUDA is part of NEXT Festival.